Hecter94/EndlessSky-PluginArchive/plugins.md

 ATM you can choose to either align yourself with the Mil'taj against the Quarg, or make them an enemy.
 I do not plan to ever have a Quarg side to the campaign, they just want you to piss off.

+Currently something I cannot do myself is art.
+So the licences are just wanderer licences until I can get custom ones.

+For the rest of the plugin all art assets are taken from dead plugins that years ago I worked on updating to the then current game version.

+The idealised goal would be to replace them all with custom assets just for this plugin, but I doubt that will happen, so I'm mainly hoping someone will be interested in adding their own custom made Mil'taj licences for the plugin.

 Reccomended Plugins: